erick093/MPI_Pytorch/README.md

 resize the image, preprocesses the image (normalize it) and input the image tensor to the model.
 This pipeline takes into account the total number of processes, where the first 3 processes are used for the first 3 task, and the rest of the processes are in charge of the model prediction part.

+**IMPORTANT: Remember to first start the training process for an architecture in order to create a checkpoint that will be used for the pipeline evaluation process.**
 ### Task 5: Deep Learning
-For this task we used 3 different CNN architectures, each for 10 epochs.
+For this task we used 2 different CNN architectures, each for 10 epochs.
 <table>
 <thead>
   <tr>